EmmaLiTsai/recoverKBTDR/README.md

 						   extreme level shifts and drift in depth = 0 within a bout, so I thought this file may be useful to include.

- (2) Sample Data   - contain XY coordinates of sample trace data as .csv files, along with the corresponding positions of the timing dots.
-This
+ (2) Sample Data   - contain XY coordinates of sample trace data as .csv files, along with the corresponding positions of the timing dots and
-		     file also contains a .txt file that outlines the image processing methods used to create these sample files.
+		     psi calibration curve at the end of the record.
+This file also contains a .txt file that outlines the image processing methods used to create this sample record.

  (3) Results       - folder that contains results for this project.